In this guide we’ll look at the best garden gates for the UK market.

 This 6ft Gate is made with 12mm thick interlocking tongue and groove boards supported by sturdy battens on the back.
 The gate is manufactured from sawn timber and has an attractive natural appearance.
 The wood is pressure treated and comes with a 15-year anti-rot guarantee.
 The solid gate provides excellent privacy and with the right fixings offers a secure way to protect your garden and home.

 This gate offers the best garden gate if you are looking for a quality item that is durable and looks really nice.

-The Spear Top Tall Garden Gate is the best metal garden gate as is made with solid powder-coated metal which makes it both durable and stylish.
+The Spear Top Tall Garden Gate is our recommendation for the best metal garden gate.
+It is made with solid powder-coated metal, making it both stylish and durable.

 This gate is made from solid metal 25 x 8mm frames and 12 mm infill bars and is nicely constructed so it has a really solid, quality feel.
 The wrought iron look is very handsome and would suit a traditional or modern garden.
 The spearhead design looks very classic and will also act as a deterrent to potential thieves.